MrR0807/Java_Notes/Java-TLS.md

 }
 ```

-Notice that then, I can use default ``HttpClient`` without needing to build one with custom ``SSLContext``.
+Notice that I can use default ``HttpClient`` without needing to build one with custom ``SSLContext``.

 #### Use created ``TrustStore`` via Java's VM options

 Or, I can start Java application with properties like so:
 ```
-java -Djavax.net.ssl.trustStore=src/main/resources/certs/truststore.jks -Djavax.net.ssl.trustStorePassword=truststorepass MyApp
+java -Djavax.net.ssl.trustStore=src/main/resources/certs/client-truststore.jks -Djavax.net.ssl.trustStorePassword=truststorepass MyApp
 ```

-Then my client can be very simple:
+Then client is very simple:
 ```
 public class TestCommunicationWithServer {